aws-samples/amazon-keyspaces-toolkit/README.md

 #  Amazon Keyspaces (for Apache Cassandra) developer toolkit

-This repository provides a Docker image for common tooling for Amazon Keyspaces.
-Keyspaces for functional testing, light operations, and data migration.
+This repository provides common tooling for Amazon Keyspaces for functional testing, light operations, and data migration.
+The tooling is packaged as a Docker image or python package to simplify setup and configuration.
 The toolkit is optimized for Amazon Keyspaces, but will also work with Apache Cassandra clusters.

 ## Amazon Keyspaces (for Apache Cassandra)
 [Amazon Keyspaces](https://aws.amazon.com/keyspaces/) is a scalable, highly available, and managed Apache Cassandra–compatible database service.
 Amazon Keyspaces is serverless, so you pay for only the resources you use and the service can automatically scale tables up and down in response to application traffic.